mattmc3/string.zsh/README.md

 $
 ```

-If you like how Fish does things, you can also easily accomplish the same functionality in Zsh with these simple functions:
+If you prefer how Fish handles string joining, you can easily accomplish the same functionality in Zsh with these simple join functions:

 ```zsh
 #string.zsh